Home » News » Company News » JN Inconel 718 Product Overview

 Creep resistance

 • Inconel 718 nickel alloy has very good creep resistance.
-It can remain tough under high stress and at temperatures up to 850°C, making it extremely useful for the manufacture of turbine rotors in aircraft engines and exhaust valves for internal combustion engines.
+It retains toughness under high stress at temperatures up to 850°C, making it critical for aircraft engine turbine rotors and internal combustion engine exhaust valves.

 Inconel 718 Heat Treatment